EESSI/docs/docs/site_build/site_cvmfs.md

 - Is the proxy service running? (`systemctl status squid`)
 - Is there a firewall blocking traffic to the proxy port?
 - Is there a mistake in the squid configuration?
 You can try to remove restrictions (e.g. the destination or source restrictions) one by one, to see if this fixes things to find the offending restriction.
+- Was your CVMFS client using the correct `CVMFS_HTTP_PROXY` in the previous step? (restore that configuration and run `cvmfs_config showconfig ${repo_name}` to see what value is effectively used, and in which config file it is set)

 **2. Connect your client directly to the Stratum 0**